-I hope others will do, too — delve into Sagan’s work with boundless curiosity.
+I hope others do, too — delve into Sagan’s work with boundless curiosity.

 It’s well worth it.

-And, please, read the io9 review below.
-It lights up the movie with great insight, unlocking the genius of Robert Zemeckis and his team, reminding us that even fairytales have profound meanings, at least when the set and setting are right, the storytellers up to the task, and, most crucially, the audience members ready to hear them.
+And, please, take a moment to read the io9 review below.
+It lights up the film with great insight, and unlocks the genius of Robert Zemeckis and his team, reminding us that even fairytales have profound meanings, at least when the set and setting are right, the storytellers up to the task and, most crucially, the audience members ready for them.